prathap937/jsplumb/etc/api/core.api.md

     getAbsoluteOverlayPosition(component: Component, overlay: OverlayBase): PointXY;
 };

-// Warning: (ae-forgotten-export) The symbol "TypeDescriptorBase" needs to be exported by the entry point index.d.ts
 // Warning: (ae-internal-missing-underscore) The name "ComponentTypeDescriptor" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal